Jewels of Diana, Princess of Wales: Diamond and sapphire cluster link bracelet

 On 24 September 1996 the princess of Wales attended a Charity Gala.
 While at this event, Diana was seen with a new diamond and sapphire bracelet (on her left wrist).
 Not much is known about the bracelet.
 Although the bracelet looks similar to the watch in the Saudi Arabian suite, it is not part of the Saudi Arabian suite as the watch strap from the Saudi Arabian suite had been turned into earrings and a choker.

 Gold link bracelet

 This small gold link bracelet was worn by the princess for informal occasions and was regularly worn with her gold bangle.
 Among the many dates the princess wore the pieces together was in Japan while touring a children's hospital on 12 November 1990.

 Black and white star bracelet from Butler & Wilson

-While attending a Supertramp concert in the early 1990s, the princess wore a bracelet with black and white stones with silver diamante stars which was believed to have purchased from the famous costume jewellery store Butler & Wilson.
+While attending a Supertramp concert in the early 1990s, the princess wore a bracelet with black and white stones with silver diamante stars which was believed to have been purchased from the famous costume jewellery store Butler & Wilson.